yvoronoy/restore.sh/README.md

 These changes have been tested with Ubuntu 14.04 Server, Debian 8, OS X 10.11 and 10.12, and on 'aws-sparta-web1'.

+Code was added to accept other file endings other than ".gz" and to also to accept Bzip2 archives.
+These alternate endings have not been tested.

 Some systems might display the message
 > mdoc warning: Empty input line #
 Those messages can be ignored.